geoscience-community-codes/tephra2/README.md

 tephra2
 =======

-new inversion option using the tephras dispersion model
+A new inversion option using the tephra2 dispersion model